The VMI Master's Program

 VMI Staff, Instructors, and Mentors--Built on Partnerships

 The VMI Master’s Program is built on the strength of partnerships, a fundamental feature across all aspects of the experience.
-Mathematicians from higher education institutions across Vermont—Northern VT University (NVU)-Lyndon, NVU-Johnson, St. Michael’s, Middlebury College, and UVM—join Vermont mathematics educators and educational experts to develop the VMI programs, instruct VMI Graduate level courses, and mentor participants.
+Mathematicians from higher education institutions across Vermont— Vermont State University (VTSU), St. Michael’s, Middlebury College, and UVM — join Vermont mathematics educators and educational experts to develop the VMI programs, instruct VMI graduate-level courses, and mentor participants.
 This partnership of mathematics educators and mathematicians infuses all aspects of VMI and allows the VMI to bring high-level mathematics and high-leverage instructional approaches together in a unique way.

 A Few Program Details

-Upon completing the full three-year program, a teacher will have earned 36 graduate credits and will have completed all of the requirements for a Master of Education (M.Ed) degree in Educator Practices with a focus on mathematics from VTSU.
+Upon completing the full three-year program, a teacher will have earned 36 graduate credits and will have completed all of the requirements for a Master of Arts in Liberal Studies degree from VTSU with a concentration in Advanced Teaching and Learning of Mathematics.

 VMI group photo